 The visitor center called the National Park Centre is also its own attraction where exhibitions are set up.

-Picnics and camping are not allowed, and guests cannot stay overnight in the park grounds.
+Picnics and camping are not allowed (in Switzerland you have to use a campsite), and guests cannot stay overnight in the park grounds.
 It would be good for you to familiarize yourself with the park rules before stepping foot in the park to fully enjoy their visit.

 It is also worth going on a wildlife tour, as this is one of the best places to see a variety of Swiss animals, some you can rarely see anywhere else.
 For example, you can see: